olaviinha/SloppyNoto/README.md

 # Sloppy Noto

-Sloppy Noto turns data from space probes into raw audio.
+Sloppy Noto turns data from space probes into audio.

-While Sloppy Noto can interpret any csv-like data files containing large quantities of numeric data, it was created primarily to produce audio files out of the raw datasets of various space missions by [The European Space Agency](https://www.esa.int/) and [The National Aeronautics and Space Administration](https://nasa.gov).
+While Sloppy Noto can interpret any csv-like data files containing large quantities of numeric data, it was created primarily to produce audio files out of the raw datasets of various space missions by [The European Space Agency](https://www.esa.int/), [The National Aeronautics and Space Administration](https://nasa.gov), etc.

-**🚫 Noto does not** oscillate or generate sound waves based on given data by other means, modify any such waves, or take artistic freedoms.
+**🚫 Noto does not** oscillate or generate sound waves by other means _based_ on given data, modify any such waves, or take artistic freedoms.

 **✅ Noto does** interpret given series of numbers directly as digital audio signal sample magnitudes. _What you see is what you hear._